Eme-Rod/rockPaperScissors/README.md

-# rockPaperScissors
+# Rock Paper Scissors Game
-My first js project, a simple rock paper scissors game.
+This is my first JS project.